-The SkyVUE PRO window will require cleaning from time to time.
+The SkyVue PRO window will require cleaning from time to time.
 The frequency of required cleaning depends on the exposure of the instrument to contaminants such as salt and dust.
 This will vary depending on the site location.
-The SkyVUE PRO is capable of self diagnosing dirty lenses and will indicate in its output when the lenses are contaminated.
+The SkyVue PRO is capable of self diagnosing dirty lenses and will indicate when the lenses are contaminated in its output.

-In any case, we suggest six monthly intervals for locations not prone to contaminants and monthly intervals for those prone to contamination (coastal, roadside or airport use).
+In any case, we suggest six month intervals for locations not prone to contamination, and monthly intervals for environments that are (such as coastal areas, roadsides, or airports).
 In some cases, more frequent cleaning may be required where there are high levels of contaminants and high dependency on the instrument output.

 If the window requires cleaning, it is very important that only a proper lens cloth or lens tissue is used.
-The use of inappropriate materials to clean the windows can permanently damage or reduce their effectiveness leading to reduced performance.
+The use of inappropriate materials to clean the windows can permanently damage or reduce their effectiveness, leading to reduced performance.

-Use an air duster to blow any loose dust and dirt from the window as a first step.
-Use a lint free lens cloth or lens tissue impregnated with a non-aggressive standard window cleaner.
-Clean the surface by dragging the cloth across it being careful not to apply excessive pressure.
+Start by using an air duster to blow any loose dust and dirt from the window as a first step.
+Then use a lint free lens cloth or lens tissue moistened with a non-aggressive standard, window cleaner.
+Gently drag the cloth across the surface, taking care not to apply excessive pressure.

 Excessive pressure may lead to some types of contaminants scratching the window surface.
-Over time such scratches can lead to reduced sensitivity.
+Over time, such scratches can lead to reduced sensitivity.